VT Urban and Community Forestry: Caring for Canopy Grants

 Location of project: Vermont

-We offer grants to support the development of sustainable urban and community forestry programs at the local level.
-These grants should be considered seed money to help communities care for tree canopy by taking the necessary actions to develop and sustain a community‐wide tree program.
-These grants allow for multiple program components (e.g., tree planting, tree inventory, tree maintenance, plan development, public outreach, and program development) to be merged into one grant application for ease and flexibility.
+Community Caring for Canopy Grants act as seed funding to help communities care for their publicly managed trees and forests by taking the necessary actions to developing and sustaining a community-wide tree program.
+These grants allow for multiple program components (e.g. tree planting, tree maintenance, tree inventory, plan development, emerald ash borer preparedness, public outreach, and program development) to be merged into one grant application for ease and flexibility.

 You can learn more about this opportunity by visiting the funder's website.

-- Municipalities and 501(c)(3) nonprofit organizations may apply for a Communities Caring for Canopy grant.
+- Municipalities and 501(c)(3) nonprofit organizations may apply for an EAB Municipal Planning grant.

 - Non-profit organizations will need to provide a written letter of support from the municipality(ies) where the work will occur.